-- Cerebrum[TM], the Company's small molecule platform, utilizes deep understanding of neuronal excitability and neuronal networks and applies a series of computational and experimental tools to develop orally available precision therapies - Solidus[TM], the Company's antisense oligonucleotide, or ASO, platform, is an efficient, targeted precision medicine discovery and development engine anchored on a proprietary, computational methodology
+- CerebrumTM, the Company's small molecule platform, utilizes deep understanding of neuronal excitability and neuronal networks and applies a series of computational and experimental tools to develop orally available precision therapies - SolidusTM, the Company's antisense oligonucleotide, or ASO, platform, is an efficient, targeted precision medicine discovery and development engine anchored on a proprietary, computational methodology

 The Company's platforms utilize a deliberate, pragmatic and patient-guided approach, leveraging a suite of translational tools, including novel transgenic and predictive translational animal models and electrophysiology markers, to enable an efficient path to proof-of-concept in patients.
 Through this approach, the Company has established a diversified, multimodal CNS portfolio with four clinical-stage product candidates across movement disorders and epilepsy.
-For the Company's most advanced product candidate under the CerebrumTM platform, ulixacaltamide, two Phase 3 Essential3 clinical trials in essential tremor are ongoing.
-The Company is planning to conduct an interim analysis in the fourth quarter of 2024, with topline results anticipated shortly thereafter.
-Within the Company's PRAX-628 program, it announced positive results from its Photo-Paroxysmal Response ("PPR") study in the first quarter of 2024, and plans to initiate four studies to generate patient eligibility, efficacy, safety and pharmacokinetics (PK) data for the program.
-The Company intends to initiate an observational study of PRAX-628 in patients with epilepsy in the third quarter of 2024, as well as three efficacy studies.
-The first efficacy study will be an open label eight-week study in patients with focal onset seizures or generalized epilepsy to be initiated in the second half of 2024, with topline results expected in the first half of 2025.
-The Company also plans to initiate a double-blind, placebo-controlled, 12-week study in focal onset seizures in the fourth quarter of 2024, with topline results expected in the second half of 2025, and plans to initiate a third efficacy study in the first half of 2025.
-The Company's relutrigine (formerly known as PRAX-562) Phase 2 EMBOLD study was initiated in the first quarter of 2023, with two cohorts in SCN2A-DEE and SCN8A-DEE; topline results are expected for both cohorts in the third quarter of 2024.
+For the Company's most advanced product candidate under the CerebrumTM platform, ulixacaltamide, our Phase 3 Essential3 clinical trials in essential tremor are ongoing.
+The Company is planning to conduct an interim analysis in the first quarter of 2025.
+Within the Company's vormatrigine program (formerly known as PRAX-628), it announced positive results from its Photo-Paroxysmal Response ("PPR") study in the first quarter of 2024, and the Company has initiated or plans to initiate four studies to generate patient eligibility, efficacy, safety and pharmacokinetics (PK) data for the program.
+The Company initiated an observational study of vormatrigine in patients with epilepsy in the third quarter of 2024, and has initiated or plans to initiate three efficacy studies.
+The first efficacy study will be an open label eight-week study in patients with focal onset seizures or generalized epilepsy expected to be initiated in the fourth guarter of 2024, with topline results expected in the first half of 2025.
+The Company also initiated a double-blind, placebo-controlled, 12-week study in focal onset seizures in the fourth quarter of 2024, with topline results expected in the second half of 2025, and plans to initiate a third efficacy study in the first half of 2025.
+Within the Company's relutrigine (formerly known as PRAX-562) program, it announced positive topline results from the first cohort of the EMBOLD study in the third quarter of 2024, and has initiated enrollment of the second cohort, with topline results expected in the first half of 2026.
 For the Company's most advanced product candidate under the SolidusTM platform, elsunersen (formerly known as PRAX-222), it shared results from Part 1 of the EMBRAVE study in the fourth quarter of 2023, and has initiated the first arm of the global confirmatory study in Brazil.
 It is currently completing multiple global regulatory interactions to further expand the pivotal phase of the program later in 2024.

 Praxis was incorporated in 2015 and commenced operations in 2016.
 The Company has funded its operations primarily with proceeds from the issuance of redeemable convertible preferred stock, from the sale of common stock through an initial public offering and at-the-market offerings under its shelf registration statement, and from follow-on public offerings of common stock and pre-funded warrants to purchase common stock.
-From inception through June 30, 2024, the Company raised \$1.0 billion in aggregate cash proceeds from these transactions, net of issuance costs.
+From inception through September 30, 2024, the Company raised \$1.0 billion in aggregate cash proceeds from these transactions, net of issuance costs.